5 Bars and Restaurants That Are Perfect for a Girls’ Night Out

 The details: 25 Bridge St., Providence, 401-861-9007, hotclubprov.com

 Try this upscale outdoor cocktail bar the next night you decide to go out.
-Tiny Bar offers a whimsical selection of pastel-colored drinks topped with lavender and cotton candy on the patio, and it’s aesthetically pleasing with its string lights and an outdoor mural and sculpture, installed by the Avenue Concept.
-Try the Amethyst cocktail, a Papillon cocktail and a rotating selection of beer and wine.
+Tiny Bar offers a whimsical selection of drinks topped with pear and blood orange slices on the patio, and it’s aesthetically pleasing with its string lights and a new outdoor mural by Michael Ezzell, installed by the Avenue Concept.
+Try the Tiramisu cocktail, the gin, pear cider and vanilla Equinox cocktail, a Frisky Bee cocktail with gin, vermouth, raw honey, MEM green tea and lemon or a rotating selection of beer and wine.
+They also have not-so-secret Pumpkin Shots with Captain Morgan Spiced Rum, pumpkin butter, crushed graham crumbs and whipped cream.

 How to get a reservation: Reservations and walk-ins are both acceptable.
 The bar is open from 4 to 11 p.m.
 Tuesday through Friday.
 Additionally, it is open from 2 to 11 p.m. on Saturdays and Sundays.